-In order to properly implement a comprehensive cybersecurity strategy, the workforce- the entire workforce, from CEO down to newest intern- must be aligned.
-Many of the activities in the plan will need to be conducted by IT professionals, some of whom may be designated as full-time security professionals.
-In turn, these
+In order to properly implement a comprehensive cybersecurity strategy, the workforce-the entire workforce, from CEO down to newest intern-must be aligned.
+Many of the activities in the plan will need to be performed by IT professionals, some of whom may be full-time security professionals.
+In turn, these professionals need to have the right knowledge, skills, and abilities (KSAs) to implement the Critical Controls.